 Emails aren’t solely created by the email developer or designer.
-Often copywriters, strategists, and other marketers get involved in the process.
+Often, copywriters, strategists, and other marketers get involved in the process.
 Ensuring everyone on your team can easily collaborate is vital to a successful email campaign.

 Build a code library

-Collaborate on emails
+Work together on emails

 See who made changes to your code (and restore any version at any time)

 Litmus Builder’s Timeline keeps track of every change that’s made to your email.

 Timeline shows you who made changes to your email and when, and lets you view the entire history of your email.
 Restore any iteration at any time, with a simple click of a button.
 Rest assured that no piece of code will ever be lost again—even if many people are involved in the email creation and review process.

 Share your work with your team

 Maybe your team isn’t working on the code, but they still want to see the email itself.
 You can share how the email renders across different email clients and apps before an initial send from your ESP, simply by creating a share link:

 Need to send your email for feedback?
 Most email marketers send a test email, then forward it to stakeholders.
 This usually ends up as several email chains with updates—which gets confusing, fast.